hawkerboy7/de-logger/README.md

 [green] info  hi              → Sixth value     // space = 15
 ```
 __space__ _int_
 The amount of characters the name area should contain.
-Default is 0 and grows whenever a name with a bigger length is provided (as is shown in the example above), but you can choose to start with another number.
+Default is 0 and grows whenever a name with a bigger length is provided (as is shown in the example above) but you can choose to start with another number.

 __whipe__ _true / false_
 This will also clear the console history